andrewzwicky/PUBGIS/README.md

 ## Usage

-To see available arguments type:
+From within the PUBGIS folder, run:

-    pubgis --help
+    pubgis -m pubgis

+to bring up the GUI.

 ## Limitations

 PUBGIS has some shortcomings right now:
-* Currently the minimap markers display on top of the player indicator, so this can lead to some false negatives
 * PUBGIS relies on viewing the minimap frequently, so if you have the full map open for extended time (i.e. passenger in a vehicle), PUBGIS may not be able to find your position during that time.
+* Currently, the minimap location is only set up for 1920x1080 video.